 TK: I think as Covid-based restrictions subside, companies will reevaluate how they conduct business and whether they can better leverage technology.
 As a result, I think we will see several industries face tough economic headwinds as their products and services become less necessary in a post-Covid marketplace.

 JV: One thing you see as a bankruptcy and restructuring lawyer is that many bankruptcies and distressed situations originate with an overreliance on predictions about the future of markets.
 With that caveat, I would be surprised if the bankruptcy and restructuring space is not impacted by the shifting work patterns of professionals which originated during the pandemic and the effects of higher interest rates.

 What advice would you give students interested in the area?

 TK: I think this goes for any student interested in practicing law: seek out as many opportunities as you can to hone your writing skills.
 So much of what we do is writing — whether it’s a motion that will be heard by a bankruptcy judge or a summary of the open legal issues to a partner, client, or adversary, the ability to convey information succinctly and persuasively is key.

 “If you had told me when I was a law student that I’d be a bankruptcy partner, I would have scoffed.”

 LB: Do what you love.
 You can’t possibly predict where the market will turn or how we can anticipate our client’s needs.
 Focusing on core skills like persuasive writing, concise drafting, and strategic thinking will be useful no matter where your career takes you.
 If you had told me when I was a law student that I’d be a bankruptcy partner, I would have scoffed.
-But I can’t be more enthusiastic about my practice, and the foundational skills that benefit any lawyer will carry you wherever life might take you.
+But, I can’t be more enthusiastic about my practice.
+The foundational skills built as a lawyer will carry you wherever life might take you.